UPPMAX/naiss_file_transfer_course/docs/faq/README.md

 ### How to find the course's Zoom room?

-These are the steps.
+If you are working on your own HPC cluster, we assume you can log in and you will be emailed the Zoom room's URL.

+Here is how to find the course's Zoom room.
 In total, these steps may take 2 days at minimum, due to multiple waiting steps:

 - Step 1: Register at [SUPR](https://supr.naiss.se/person/register/).